-Today Amnesty International has published a damning new report into the practices of major consumer goods multinationals.
-The human rights NGO unpicks the palm oil supply chain and finds evidence of forced labor, child employment and dangerous working conditions within the palm oil supply chain.
+Today Amnesty International published a damning report into the practices of major consumer goods multinationals.
+The human rights NGO dissects the palm oil supply chain and finds evidence of forced labor, child employment and dangerous working conditions within the palm oil supply chain.

 Amnesty International interviewed 120 workers within Wilmar’s plantations, as well as digging deeper into their suppliers in Indonesia.

 “Corporate giants like Colgate, Nestlé and Unilever assure consumers that their products use sustainable palm oil, but our findings reveal that the palm oil is anything but,” noted Meghna Abraham, Senior Investigator at Amnesty International.

 “Companies are turning a blind eye to exploitation of workers in their supply chain.
 Despite promising customers that there will be no exploitation in their palm oil supply chains, big brands continue to profit from appalling abuses.”